Description

 Is a stencilled brick-effect facade an environmentally responsible specification?

-A stencilled render facade uses significantly less material per square metre than traditional brick slips — total system thickness is 2–3 mm of render compared to 15–25 mm and a heavyweight adhesive bed for slips.
-This translates to lower raw-material extraction, reduced transport weight, and faster installation with less scaffold hire and on-site energy.
-The CT60 Visage render paired with these stencils is a water-based low-VOC formulation, and the long-term colour stability of the cured finish eliminates the repainting cycles that conventional painted masonry facades demand every few years.
+A stencilled render facade uses significantly less material per square metre than traditional brick slips — total system thickness is 2–3 mm of render against 15–25 mm and a heavyweight adhesive bed for slips, which means lower raw-material extraction, reduced transport weight, and faster installation with less scaffold hire.
+The CT60 Visage render is a water-based low-VOC formulation, and the long-term colour stability of the cured finish eliminates the repainting cycles that conventional painted masonry facades demand every few years.